leith-bartrich/fiepipe/README.txt

 INSTALL FOR DEVELOPMENT:

-Development installs typically don't originate from pip because you're likely forking the source-code yourself.
+Development installs typically don't originate fully from pip because you're likely forking the source-code yourself.
 Meaning: you probably have to check it out yourself from a specific account or repository becasue you're developing.

-Once you've checked out the code, you simply run setup.py yourself, using the develop command:
+Once you've checked out the code, you can use pip or the setup.py file.

+pip is often better at getting precompiled versions of dependenies from pypi.
+A pip install for development might be:

+pip install -e .

+Or, running setup.py yourself might look like:

 python setup.py develop